Part Two of an Interview with Craig McLellan, Founder and CEO, ThinkOn

 Q: When you talk about aligning with the best partners, are you referring to partners like Veeam?

 Absolutely.
-We’ve partnered with Veeam to offer ThinkOn Backup for Office 365, Powered by Veeam®, which eliminates the top three threats to your organization’s data.
-That’s what our new comic eBook, “A Superhero’s Guide to Office 365 Backup & Recovery”, is all about.
+We’ve partnered with Veeam to offer our Backup for Microsoft 365 with DataProtect 365, which eliminates the top three threats to your organization’s data.
+That’s what our new comic book, “A Superhero’s Guide to Microsoft 365 Backup & Recovery”, is all about.
 A powerful partnership and solution wrapped in a fun and creative package – just like LEGO.

 I know, you’ve already got a copy, Richard, but for anyone else who wants one, they can get the free download here.

-The bottom line is, Office 365 creates business critical data.
+The bottom line is, Microsoft 365 creates business-critical data.
 It’s vital to ensure it is properly backed up.
-It’s your data, therefore it’s your responsibility.
-ThinkOn and Veeam want to make that process straightforward for our customers – you have enough to worry about; let us worry about your data.
+It’s your data; therefore, it’s your responsibility.
+We want to make that process straightforward for our customers – you have enough to worry about; let us worry about your data.